 Development proposals should help to conserve and enhance watercourses and riverside habitats, where necessary through management and mitigation measures for the improvement and/or enhancement of water quality and habitat of the aquatic environment.
-Proposals which are specifically aimed at the sustainable management of the water environment will in seek to minimise light pollution (NPPF para 180c).
+Proposals which are specifically aimed at the sustainable management of the water environment will in of amenity within many of the NDP's policies including Policies DW4, DW12, DW13, DW14, Dw15, DW16 and DW19.
+Policy DW19 seek to minimise light pollution from street lighting where currently this is not present.
+(NPPF para 180c).

-Local concerns have been raised about the public sewerage system within Whitchurch village.
-Policy WG18 addresses this matter and also the effects of development on the Goodrich Wastewater Treatment Works, should there be any temporary capacity problems that might result in pollution affecting human health and biodiversity.
+Local concerns have been raised about the public sewerage system within the area to the south of Dilwyn Common lane.
+Policy DW9 would be relevant to new development in this location.
+It would also cover instances related to Dilwyn Wastewater Treatment Works, should there be any temporary capacity problems that might result in pollution affecting human health and biodiversity.
 Through this policy the requirements of HCS policy SD4 are considered to have been met in relation to these matters within the NDP (NPPF para 180).